rickwassing/cicada-develop/docs/index.rst

     :width: 95px
     :align: center

-**Want more?** Read all about it in the specialised sections listed below or in the sidemenu.
+**Want more?** Read all about it in the specialized sections listed below or in the side menu.

 .. toctree::
   :maxdepth: 2